x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 After configuring either of these registry settings, restart the Microsoft Exchange DAG Management service for the changes to take effect.

-As an example, consider an environment where a given database has 4 copies (3 highly available copies and 1 lagged copy), and the default setting is used for _ReplayLagManagerNumAvailableCopies_.
+As an example, consider an environment where a given database has four copies (three highly available copies and one lagged copy), and the default setting is used for _ReplayLagManagerNumAvailableCopies_.
 If a non-lagged copy is out-of-service for any reason (for example, it is suspended, etc.) then the lagged copy will automatically play down its log files in 24 hours.

 ## Single copy alert enhancements

 Ensuring that your servers are operating reliably and that your mailbox database copies are healthy are primary objectives of daily Exchange messaging operations.
 You must actively monitor the hardware, the Windows operating system, and the Exchange services.

 But in an Exchange mailbox resiliency environment, it's important that you monitor the health and status of the DAG and your mailbox database copies.
 It's especially vital to perform data redundancy risk management and monitor for periods in which a replicated database is down to just a single copy.
-This is particularly critical in environments that don't use Redundant Array of Independent Disks (RAID) and instead deploy JBOD configurations.
+This is critical in environments that don't use Redundant Array of Independent Disks (RAID) and instead deploy JBOD configurations.
 In a RAID environment, a single disk failure doesn't affect an active mailbox database copy.
 However, in a JBOD environment, a single disk failure will trigger a database failover.

 The CheckDatabaseRedundancy.ps1 script was introduced in Exchange 2010.
 As its name implies, the purpose of the script was to monitor the redundancy of replicated mailbox databases by validating that there is at least two configured, healthy, and current copies, and to alert an administrator through event log generation when only a single healthy copy of a replicated database exists.
 In this case, both active and passive copies are counted when determining redundancy.